seinecle/blog/_posts/2025-10-09-video-generation-models-compared.md

 ---
 Comparing Wan, VEO, SORA, LUMA and GROK with a paper boat navigating on a mountain torrent.

-Prompt use for all models:
+Prompt used for all models:

 *Make a video of a paper boat descending and whirling in a natural torrent water stream from the Alps.*